 In this case, financiers charge a TDS according to the norms of the Income Tax Act of 1961.
-You can get a Bajaj Finserv TDS certificate on fixed deposit that will include the required information regarding this deduction, and you can get a better understanding.
+You can get a Bajaj Finserv TDS certificate on fixed deposit that will include the required information regarding this deduction.

 Following is a brief guide on downloading the TDS certificate on a fixed deposit from Bajaj Finserv.

 You can quickly download your TDS certificate on fixed deposit via Bajaj Finserv’s customer portal.
-Here is a step-by-step guide –
+Here's a step-by-step guide:

 You can also get the TDS certificate through customer care by contacting the helpline number and asking for assistance.
 The representative will inform you and send the document via email.